 I started using the chromium oxide polishing compound at the beginning of 2022, and I’ve noticed a couple of beneficial effects of the compound.

-1) Pen tips cleaned with the compound glide across the surface of the wood easier. if I’m using a pen tip that hasn’t been cleaned with the compound yet, I can really tell a difference.
+1) Pen tips cleaned with the compound glide across the surface of the wood easier.
+If I’m using a pen tip that hasn’t been cleaned with the compound yet, I can really tell a difference.

 2) I’ve discovered that pen tips cleaned with polishing compound resist carbon build up better.
 The lower heat setting is the longer this phenomenon lasts.